 How to Make Chocolate Coconut Balls

 In a large mixing bowl, combine coconut, powdered sugar, and condensed milk until thoroughly mixed.
-Using a small cookie scoop or hands to roll coconut mixture into 1-inch and place on a wax paper-lined or parchment paper covered baking dish.
+Roll coconut mixture into 1-inch and place on a wax paper-lined or parchment paper covered baking sheet.

-Melt chocolate in a microwave-safe bowl until silky smooth.
-Using a fork dip each coconut ball into the chocolate letting the excess chocolate drip off.
-Place coconut balls on lined baking sheet to let chocolate coating set.
+Melt chocolate in a microwave-safe bowl until silky smooth then use a fork dip each coconut ball into the chocolate letting the excess chocolate drip off.
+Place chocolate covered coconut balls on lined baking sheet to let chocolate coating set.

 Drizzle extra chocolate or sprinkle coconut or flake sea salt on the tops if desired before storing in the refrigerator.